• Skip to primary navigation

 While refrigerating spinach pasta dough (before it's been rolled and cut) is perfectly fine, it's not recommended to refrigerate homemade egg pasta (especially filled pasta like ravioli, tortellini, etc.) because the humidity can ruin the pasta and the flavor can change.
 If you really need to refrigerate homemade egg pasta I recommend doing it for no longer than 24 hours and it's even better if you can use it within 18 hours.

 Yes!
-You can prepare the dough up to 2 days in advance and store it well-wrapped in plastic in the refrigerator.
+You can prepare pasta dough up to 2 days in advance and store it well-wrapped in cling film inserted into an airtight container in the refrigerator.
 Just let it come to room temperature for about 30 minutes before rolling.
 If you'd like to store it longer, you can freeze the dough for up to 1 month.
 Thaw overnight in the refrigerator before using.
 For storing rolled spinach pasta or pasta shapes, see above including photos for the best ways!

 While a pasta machine makes the process easier, you don't absolutely need one.
 You can roll the dough by hand using a rolling pin on a well-floured surface.
 For cutting, a sharp knife or pizza cutter works well.
 That said, if you plan to make pasta regularly, a basic pasta machine is a worthwhile investment.